morea-framework/morea-framework.github.io/docs/change-hi/tips.md

 ---
-title: Development tips
+title: Misc Tips
+hide_table_of_contents: true
 ---

-The previous section documents the "mechanics" of Change-HI workshop development: how to get the files, make a simple update, and create a pull request so that administrators can merge your changes into the official site.

-The goal of this page is to provide guidance on how to actually create workshop curriculum.
+Here's some tips for using Morea.

-## Tip 1: Skim the Morea reference guide
+## Skim the Morea reference guide

 It's important that you have a basic understanding of how Morea works.
 We recommend that you skim through the "Reference" section of the Instructor Guide (see the sidebar at left for links).
 Skimming through the Reference section will give you a sense for where to go for help if you need it later during development of your workshop.

+## Understand the "anatomy" of a workshop module

+It can be helpful to take an existing module and examine all of the files in its associated directory and the resulting user interface.
+There is a one-to-one correspondance between files and UI elements.

-## Tip 2: Copy existing Reading, Outcome, Experience, and Assessment files
+## Copy existing Reading, Outcome, Experience, and Assessment files

 Rather than try to write a new Reading, Outcome, Experience, or Assessment from scratch, it's far easier to make a copy of a pre-existing file and then edit it.